lubnaumbc/lubna_data606/proposal.md

 •	Chicago is one of the largest cities in the USA and has the highest crime rate increasing every year in every category of crime.

-•	The purpose of using the ML technique is to find the safest places for new people who want to move to Chicago.
+•       The goal of applying machine learning is to provide the Chicago Police Department with insights that will assist them prevent future crimes in that area.

 ## Questions I would like to address: